crmitchelmore/styleguides-2/swift.md

 ### Prefer structs over classes

-Unless you require functionality that can only be provided by a class (like identity or deinitializers), implement a struct instead.
+Unless you require functionality that can only be provided by a class with reference semantics (like identity or deinitializers), implement a struct instead.

 Note that inheritance is (by itself) usually _not_ a good reason to use classes, because polymorphism can be provided by protocols, and implementation reuse can be provided through composition.